leahelha/IN4110/assignment5/README.md

 Define your parameters in the file, or let the defaults run.

-Start the FastAPI by running in your terminal:
+Run app.py by running in your terminal:
-'uvicorn app:app --reload
+'python3 app.py'

+And then open the link that is given.
+There's your plot!
+Note this will also save the plot as an html file for you.